subshiva/C3PO/README.md

 # C3PO
-Training and Evaluation Data Samples for the Constrained Triple-Head Price Optimization Network These datasets are derived from discrete choice model analysis presented in the literature.
-Specifically, we perturbed some of the model paramters calibrated for the original real-world datasets where needed, in order to generate useful price labels for the several synthetic instances made available in this repo.
+Training and Evaluation Data Samples for the Constrained Triple-Head Price Optimization Network

+These datasets are derived from discrete choice model analyses presented in the literature.
+Specifically, we perturbed some of the model paramters calibrated for the real-world datasets where needed, in order to generate useful optimized price labels and the corresponding synthetic instances made available in this repo.

 # REFERENCES
 @article{farias2013nonparametric,